BaldemarEspinoza/Vscode-Settings/README.md

 # Vscode
-'Most important files are the extensions.json and the settings,json'
+’Most important files are the extensions.json and the settings.json

-> there you can look at my extensions and settings
+there you can look at my extensions and settings

-> to look at my extensions look at the name in the extensions.json.
+to look at my extensions look at the name in the extensions.json.

-> you can also look at all the pictures of my extensions
+you can also look at all the pictures of my extensions`